-Understanding Modern Video Streaming in the Enterprise: Protocols, Caching, and WAN Optimization
+Understanding Modern Video Streaming in the Enterprise

 In the past several decades, changes in video technology have frequently occurred through seismic shifts in ecosystem support.
 The triumph of VHS over Betamax, the subsequent shift from VHS to DVD, and the rise of H.264 have all followed a pattern in which the industry rallies around a technology and solidifies its position in the market.